- January 19-February 1, 2023

-We’ll take a flight together to Iguaza Falls in the afternoon of January 19th, so it is recommended you arrive in Santiago before the morning of January 19th.
-There’s a comfortable hotel (Holiday Inn) attached to the Santiago airport, very convenient for the night of the 18th.
+We’ll take a flight together to Iguazu Falls on January 19th, so it is recommended you arrive in Sao Paulo by the night of the 18th.

 The trip comes to an end on February 1st when we fly from Puerto Natales, Chile to Santiago, Chile.
 We are not scheduled to arrive in Santiago until ~7 PM on the 1st, so please schedule any outgoing flights accordingly (considering any potential delays and an international check-in time of 3 hours; you may wish to stay overnight at the hotel airport in Santiago on the 1st and depart the 2nd).

 This journey between the rainforest and Tierra del Fuego understandably runs the gamut of weather conditions, with highs in the 90s and lows in the 40s, with humid conditions in Iguazu Falls and characteristic wind in Patagonia.